 ✓ A taste of pure glacial water,

 Follow the steps of Jon Snow beyond the wall with this 3-hour hiking expedition to an outlet glacier on part of the biggest glacier in Europe, Vatnajökull.
 Let your mind be blown away by the breathtaking views to thice-covered highest peaks of Iceland rising more than 2,000 meters (6.500 ft) over your helmet!
 No experience needed, easy difficulty, all you gotta do is trust in our expert guides.

-You will meet your guide at the Skaftafell Visitor Centre and he will provide you with all the equipment you need: crampons, ice axes, harnesses and helmets.
+You will meet your guide at our meeting point in Skaftafell and he will provide you with all the equipment you need: crampons, ice axes, harnesses and helmets.
 Then you will enter the troll bus and drive for about 10 minutes to the parking lot of the glacier.
 From there it’s only a 15 minutes walk to the edge of the ice where your guide will show you how to put on the crampons, steel frames which are tied to your hiking boots and make it possible for you to walk on the glacier.

 The glacier outlets of Vatnajökull and their spectacular landscapes have been scenery for dozens of movies and TV shows such as James Bond, Interstellar, Batman, and Game of Thrones.
 Follow the footsteps of Pierce Brosnan, Matt Damon, and Jon Snow up a glacier tongue and have your eyes meet with the most stunning ice formations.